Birla Carbon Scholars

 Advantages of becoming a Birla Carbon Scholar

-- EXPOSURE: Recipients will present their final research project at the 2018 Birla Carbon Symposium on August 30, 2018.
+- EXPOSURE: Recipients will present their final research project at the 2019 Birla Carbon Symposium the last week of August, 2019.
 The Birla Carbon Team judges will select the top student presentation, who will receive an additional $2,000 to use towards travel expenses to present his/her research at a national scientific conference, the next academic year.

 About Birla Carbon

 Birla Carbon is a flagship of the diversified $41 billion Aditya Birla Group.
 Suppliers of high quality carbon black, the company provides a leading presence in Tires, Rubbers, Plastics, Inks, and Paints industries globally.
 Birla Carbon's R&D laboratories are located in Marietta, GA and Taloja, India.

 Previous Birla Carbon Scholar Recipients